Thyroid Cancer

 Radioactive iodine therapy.

-Although radioactive iodine usually does not cause loss of fertility in women, it may cause some effect on the fetus and it is recommended that women avoid pregnancy for one year after radioactive iodine therapy.
+Although radioactive iodine usually does not cause loss of fertility in women, it may cause some effect on the fetus, and it is recommended that women avoid pregnancy for one year after radioactive iodine therapy.

 Patients with medullary thyroid and anaplastic thyroid carcinomas do not respond to and do not receive I-131 treatment.